 In 2005, the University established a program to provide financial assistance to University student organizations to help those organizations improve the quality and safety of the residential options those organizations provide to students.
 This program has supported the construction of several new student organization facilities and renovations and additions to many others.
-As a result, the University has entered into notes receivables transactions with various student organizations.
+As a result, the University has entered into notes receivable transactions with various student organizations.
 Notes receivable from student organizations bear interest rates ranging from 3.55% to 5.73% with terms up to 40 years.
-The composition of notes receivable at September 30, 2022 and 2021 is summarized as follows:
+The composition of notes receivable at September 30, 2023 and 2022 is summarized as follows:

-2022 2021 Notes receivable from student organizations \$ 213,866,918 \$ 223,184,159 Less current portion (5,666,252) (5,126,018) Notes receivable, noncurrent \$ 208,200,666 \$ 218,058,141
+2023 2022 Notes receivable from student organizations \$ 204,956,887 \$ 213,866,918 Less current portion (5,657,526) (5,666,252) Notes receivable, noncurrent \$ 199,299,361 \$ 208,200,666